margotmb/triple-triad-mockup-web/README.md

-Mockup of Triple Triad from the Final Fantasy Series
+Mockup of the Triple Triad Card Game from the Final Fantasy Series

 -> Current state: Undergoing refactoring and re-writing.